Floating

 • Convey the value you add to your customers through the welcome email.
 This should especially be effective when you offer a free trial for your product.

-4. Dribble – Email Introduction to New Customer
+5. Dribble – Introduction to the Brand

 Type of Welcome Email: Onboarding/ Get Started Email